liferay/liferay-docs/discover/portal/articles/06-managing-documents-and-media/01-publishing-files.markdown

 ![Figure x: From a folder's Edit screen, you can restrict the document types it supports and select the folder's workflow.](../../images/dm-doc-type-restrictions-and-workflow.png)

-Document types are a powerful way to enforce rules for documents uploaded by users.
+Document types are a powerful way to enforce rules for documents.
 For our example, we'll keep the default supported document types and workflow settings.

 Since we only want the *Resort Guest Media Manager* role to manage files in the *Resort Guest Media* folder, we must fine tune the folder's permissions.
 Click